andreas/irmin-tutorial/src/Backend.md

 ## The readonly store

-The process for writing a backend for Irmin requires implementing a few functors.
-First off, the ([RO](https://mirage.github.io/irmin/irmin/Irmin/module-type-RO/index.html)) store.
+The process for writing a backend for Irmin requires implementing a few functors - the accomplish this, we can start of by writing a helper module that provides an generic implementation that can be re-used by the content-adressable store and the atomic-write store:

-The [RO](https://mirage.github.io/irmin/irmin/Irmin/module-type-RO/index.html) module type requires the following types to be defined:

 - `t`: The store type
 - `key`: The key type